ingonyama-zk/open-binius/README.md

 to integrate the internal building blocks in their own FPGA-based design (e.g. instantiate multiple cores).

-Currently only the groestl_256 hash function is available.
-More hash functions coming soon!

 ### Demo Application Stats
 Note that the demo applications are bottle-necked by PCIe or memory bandwidth.
 Power is measured as total card power.